Symphony Financial Ltd. Co. Sells 179 Shares of JPMorgan Chase & Co. (NYSE:JPM)

-Symphony Financial Ltd. Co. lessened its position in shares of JPMorgan Chase & Co.
-(NYSE:JPM) by 10.5% during the 2nd quarter, according to its most recent Form 13F filing with the Securities & Exchange Commission.
-The firm owned 1,530 shares of the financial services provider’s stock after selling 179 shares during the quarter.
+Symphony Financial Ltd. Co. reduced its stake in JPMorgan Chase & Co.
+(NYSE:JPM) by 10.5% during the 2nd quarter, according to its most recent 13F filing with the Securities & Exchange Commission.
+The fund owned 1,530 shares of the financial services provider’s stock after selling 179 shares during the period.
 Symphony Financial Ltd. Co.’s holdings in JPMorgan Chase & Co. were worth $238,000 at the end of the most recent quarter.

+The company also recently disclosed a quarterly dividend, which was paid on Saturday, July 31st.
+Stockholders of record on Tuesday, July 6th were given a $0.90 dividend.
+This represents a $3.60 dividend on an annualized basis and a dividend yield of 2.29%.
+The ex-dividend date of this dividend was Friday, July 2nd.
+JPMorgan Chase & Co.’s dividend payout ratio (DPR) is presently 40.54%.

-A number of analysts recently weighed in on JPM shares.
-Piper Sandler increased their price target on shares of JPMorgan Chase & Co. from $170.00 to $182.00 and gave the company an “overweight” rating in a research report on Thursday, April 15th.
-Zacks Investment Research cut shares of JPMorgan Chase & Co. from a “buy” rating to a “hold” rating and set a $173.00 price target on the stock. in a research report on Wednesday, June 9th.
-Keefe, Bruyette & Woods began coverage on shares of JPMorgan Chase & Co. in a research report on Wednesday, July 7th.
+Several brokerages recently commented on JPM.
+Zacks Investment Research downgraded JPMorgan Chase & Co. from a “buy” rating to a “hold” rating and set a $173.00 price objective on the stock. in a research note on Wednesday, June 9th.
+Royal Bank of Canada raised their price target on JPMorgan Chase & Co. from $150.00 to $160.00 and gave the stock an “outperform” rating in a research report on Thursday, April 15th.
+Keefe, Bruyette & Woods initiated coverage on JPMorgan Chase & Co. in a research report on Wednesday, July 7th.
 They issued a “market perform” rating and a $167.00 price objective for the company.
-Atlantic Securities reaffirmed a “neutral” rating and set a $150.00 price target on shares of JPMorgan Chase & Co. in a research report on Monday, May 3rd.
-Finally, The Goldman Sachs Group set a $182.00 target price on JPMorgan Chase & Co. and gave the stock a “buy” rating in a research note on Friday, June 25th.
+BMO Capital Markets raised their target price on shares of JPMorgan Chase & Co. from $136.00 to $141.00 and gave the stock a “market perform” rating in a report on Wednesday, July 14th.
+Finally, Atlantic Securities reiterated a “neutral” rating and issued a $150.00 price target on shares of JPMorgan Chase & Co. in a report on Monday, May 3rd.
 One analyst has rated the stock with a sell rating, six have issued a hold rating and twelve have assigned a buy rating to the stock.
 The company has a consensus rating of “Buy” and an average target price of $167.06.

-JPMorgan Chase & Co.
-(NYSE:JPM) last announced its quarterly earnings data on Monday, July 12th.
-The financial services provider reported $3.78 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $3.09 by $0.69.
-JPMorgan Chase & Co. had a return on equity of 19.26% and a net margin of 37.71%.
-The company had revenue of $30.50 billion for the quarter, compared to analysts’ expectations of $29.71 billion.
-During the same quarter in the prior year, the business posted $1.38 EPS.
-The business’s revenue was down 7.9% compared to the same quarter last year.
-On average, equities research analysts anticipate that JPMorgan Chase & Co. will post 14.05 earnings per share for the current year.

-The company also recently declared a quarterly dividend, which was paid on Saturday, July 31st.
-Shareholders of record on Tuesday, July 6th were paid a $0.90 dividend.
-This represents a $3.60 dividend on an annualized basis and a yield of 2.29%.
-The ex-dividend date of this dividend was Friday, July 2nd.
-JPMorgan Chase & Co.’s dividend payout ratio is currently 40.54%.

 JPMorgan Chase & Co is a financial holding company.
 It provides financial and investment banking services.
 The firm offers a range of investment banking products and services in all capital markets, including advising on corporate strategy and structure, capital raising in equity and debt markets, risk management, market making in cash securities and derivative instruments, and brokerage and research.